piranha/solovyov.net/src/blog/2020/a-tale-of-webpage-speed-or-throwing-away-react.md

 ## Results

 It took us four months since the first experiments to release.
 Not exactly the amount of time I imagined when we started ("should take two to three weeks at most!"), heh, but we were not exclusively doing that.
 It still took a lot of time and energy to remove React-isms from the code and wrangle our app to be a server-side citizen.
 It still could use some polishing, but we decided to release it despite that just to cut it short.
+And A/B test showed that we were right - especially for Android phones.

 Google gives our catalogue 75/100 now instead of 5/100.
 Hurray, I guess? :)